Integrative Density Forecast and Uncertainty Quantification of Wind Power Generation: Methodology

-In general, the stochastic differential equation (SDE) in \eqref{e2.1.2} does not have an analytic solution.
-However, advanced numerical methods use discretization to convert SDE to a stochastic \textit{difference} equation.
-Specifically, by applying the Wagner-Platen expansion and the Euler discretization scheme \cite{platen1999introduction} to~\eqref{e2.1.2}, we obtain
+The detailed derivation of $X(t)$ is available in \cite[Chap.
+5]{2009Bjork}.
+Solving the SDE in \eqref{e2.1.2} analytically is complicated but can be approximated by numerical discretization.
+By applying the Wagner-Platen expansion and the Euler discretization scheme \cite{platen1999introduction} to~\eqref{e2.1.2}, we obtain \begin{small}